Discover Floatation Therapy

 What is Floatation Therapy?

 Come float with us!
 Our float tanks (also called sensory deprivation or isolation tanks) are enclosed in private suites.
-Each tank has 11" of water and 1,000 lbs + of pharmaceutical grade Epsom salt.
+Each tank has 11" of water and 1,000+ pounds of pharmaceutical grade Epsom salt.
 The air and water are heated to body temperature and the experience is totally silent and sightless.

 Our tanks have a variety of shapes and sizes, but all offer a rejuvenating experience that lessens your physical boundaries and are free to let your mind drift into a meditative state of nothing.
 Each float suite has its own private shower so you can shower before and after your session in maximize comfort.